 Preservation and Access Education and Training grants are awarded to organizations that offer national or regional (multistate) education and training programs.
 Grants aim to help the staff of cultural institutions, large and small, obtain the knowledge and skills needed to serve as effective stewards of humanities collections.
 Grants also support educational programs that prepare the next generation of conservators and preservation professionals, as well as projects that introduce the staff of cultural institutions to new information and advances in preservation and access practices.

-In the last five competitions the Preservation and Access Education and Training program received an average of thirteen applications per year.
-The program made an average of eight awards per year, for a funding ratio of 62 percent.
+In the last five competitions the Preservation and Access Education and Training program received an average of twelve applications per year.
+The program made an average of seven awards per year, for a funding ratio of 58 percent.

 The potential applicant pool for this program is limited, since the program supports education and training programs of regional or national scope.
 On the one hand, this has resulted in a small number of applications each year.
 On the other hand, the applications have tended to be very strong, which has led to higher funding ratios historically.